Chris Andrews (singer): Solo career

 In South Africa, his later single releases proved particularly popular, with "Pretty Belinda" (1969) and the 1970 45s "Carol OK" and "Brown Eyes" all topping the charts there.
 "Yo Yo" reached no. 7 at the end of 1970.
 Throughout the 70s and 80s, Andrews worked mainly as a record producer.
 Those same four songs all went to number one in Zimbabwe, where surprisingly, Andrews had the most number one singles in any country.

 Between 2009 and 2013, he released three songs in collaboration with Tobee.
 These include "Pretty Belinda – Schlauchboot" (2009), "Pretty Belinda – Skilift" (2010) and "White Christmas" (2013).
 "Pretty Belinda – Schlauchboot" went to 58 on German charts, marking the first time he was on any music chart since 1970 with "Yo Yo".

 Andrews remains active in his career as a singer-songwriter, working primarily in Germany, continental Europe and in the United Kingdom.

 Personal life

 Andrews was born Christopher Frederick Andrews in Romford, Essex, England.
 He learned how to play the piano at age five, and switched from blues music to rock and roll at the age of twelve.
 Inspired by Lonnie Donegan, he also learned how to play the guitar.

 He lives with his second wife Alexandra, who is also his manager, in Selm, Germany, and Mallorca.
-Because of the Brexit vote, Andrews also obtained German citizenship in 2016.
+Because of the Brexit vote, he obtained German and Bolivian citizenship in 2016.